JBoulic/JBoulic.github.io/cube/README.md

 - Improve UI: Letter pair word bigger and at the top
 - For corner twists, only color white sticker
 - Mobile mode: implement actions depending on touch location
+- Mobile mode: add location to go to the end of alg
 Code:
 - Create own fps counter
+Data:
+- Edges data is a mess, clean it up
+- Remove letter pair words for twists and flips
+- Delete processing steps for DU, FB etc... and update spreadsheet instead
+- One edge algorithm is broken
 Bugs:
 - AW: empty move
 - SA or AN: issue when 2 letters without space (UD and variants).
 Add space in data processing